ebloc/ebloc-broker/README.md

 sudo chmod 755 ~/.eBlocBroker/*
 ```

 -----

-### Client Side: How to submit a Job with IPFS Hash:
+### Client Side: How to obtain IPFS Hash of the job:

 Is is important that first you should run IPFS daemon on the background: `ipfs daemon &`.
 If it is not running, cluster is not able to get the IPFS object from the client's node.